Why use a relationship test?

 DNA relationship testingcan be used to verify the existence of biological relationships between relatives.
 Types of relationship tests include Sibling DNA testing which can be used to confirm if alleged siblings are related or not.
 Relationship tests can also be extended to include other family members such Aunts/Uncles and Grandparents.

 Do you share one biological parent, or both biological parents?
 Or perhaps none?
-EasyDNA offers siblings DNA testing services to help siblings discover whether they are full siblings, half siblings or no siblings at all.
+EasyDNA offers siblings DNA testing services to help brothers and sisters discover whether they share both biological parents, a single parent or have no parents in common.

 Twins can either be 'identical' or 'fraternal' and sometimes, the only way to confirm this is through twins DNA testing.
 Our DNA test for twins can help confirm if siblings are identical twins or not, providing you with 99.99% accurate results in just 5-7 working days